snj-adhikari/wp-react-plugin-skeleton/readme.md

-# React Plugin Skeleton for WordPress
+# React Plugin Skeleton Plugin for Wordpress

-This is a skeleton React app plugin for WordPress, built using TypeScript.
+React Plugin Skeleton is a WordPress plugin skeleton or starter block built using TypeScript, ANTD design, and React Query.

 ## Installation